UmmeKalsoom584/AI-Driven-Parking-Reservation-Optimization-System/README.md

-AI-Driven Parking Reservation & Optimization System AI-driven parking reservation system using ML for demand prediction and space optimization.
+AI-Driven Parking Reservation & Optimization System

 🌍 Overview:
 An intelligent parking platform that uses machine learning to predict demand and dynamically allocate spaces.
 It enhances efficiency by offering personalized user bookings and provides administrators with actionable analytics through data visualization.